 The entire world is stepping up its game when it comes to privacy laws because of the continual growth of personal data sharing, unauthorized disclosures, and controversial uses of personal data.
 PIPEDA is Canada’s federal privacy law that regulates how organizations and businesses handle personal information.
 Like many privacy laws, it applies when personal information is collected, used, or disposed of for commercial purposes.

 The purpose of PIPEDA is similar to that of GDPR or CCPA: to facilitate growth in electronic commerce by increasing the confidence of digital consumers, and to contribute positively to the readiness of Canadian businesses.
-PIPEDA aims to balance the privacy rights of individuals with the legitimate needs of business.
+PIPEDA aims to balance the privacy rights of individuals with the legitimate needs of businesses.
 Because so many Canadian organizations are required to comply with GDPR, this new regulation will further align PIPEDA with GDPR.

 If you’re not familiar with PIPEDA, Canada’s Data Privacy Act, or the new Breach of Security Safeguards Regulations, the following basic principles will help you understand the basics of Canada’s new breach notification law: